Intestinal Malrotation and Volvulus in Children

 The symptoms of malrotation may look like other health problems.
 Your child’s healthcare provider must diagnose him or her with this condition.

-How is malrotation and volvulus diagnosed?
+How are a malrotation and volvulus diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history.
 He or she will also give your child an exam.